bagisto/bagisto-docs/docs/1.5.x/packages/README.md

-# Package development
+## Package Development

-A package is a unit added to your application for enhancement which includes routes, controllers, views, and configuration specifically.
-Packages are created to manage your large applications into smaller units.
+A package is a unit added to your application to enhance its functionality, including routes, controllers, views, and specific configurations.
+Packages are created to manage large applications by breaking them down into smaller units.

-In Bagisto, we have created plenty of packages at path `packages/Webkul/`.
-You can find a basic tree-structure of the package below:
+In Bagisto, we have created numerous packages located at **`packages/Webkul/`**.
+Below is a basic tree structure of a package:

 ~~~directory-structure
 - Webkul/Blog/